-For new riders, the selection of motorcycles on the market can seem overwhelming, especially when you're not sure where to start.
+For a new rider, the selection of motorcycles on the market can seem overwhelming, especially when you're not sure where to start.
 Fortunately there are bikes that prove time and time again to be ideal choices for new riders.
-We've compiled a list of those bikes with new women riders in mind.
+We've compiled a list of those bikes with the new woman rider in mind.

-At Women Riders Now, we generally recommend starting out on a smaller motorcycle, one
+At Women Riders Now, we recommend starting out on a smaller motorcycle, one

 on which a newly minted rider can easily and confidently practice the skills learned in